What is disciplinary literacy?

 - Disciplinary literacy has been shown by researchers such as Alex Quigley, Shanahan and Shanahan and the Education Endowment Foundation to be crucial for equipping learners to identify specific reading and writing strategies for different subject areas.

 - Disciplinary literacy can be seen as a “tree”, with the trunk representing universal knowledge and the branches representing subject-specific knowledge.
-Consider the branches that you need to focus on in each subject - you can start by finding Miss Ashton’s disciplinary tree template here
+Consider the branches that you need to focus on in each subject.

 - While explicitly teaching Tier 3 subject-specific vocabulary is important for learners’ comprehension, you shouldn’t neglect the subject-specific definitions and contexts of Tier 2 vocabulary.

-- The exam questions learners face in their GCSEs require vastly differing reading skills and methodologies - it is equally important for learners to understanding what is being asked of them through understanding reading techniques, and mapping Tier 2 and Tier 3 vocabulary used across the curriculum, for them to succeed in their exams, and in their whole lives.
+- The exam questions learners face in their GCSEs require vastly differing reading skills and methodologies - it is equally important that learners understand what is being asked of them through reading techniques and Tier 2 and Tier 3 vocabulary used across the curriculum for them to succeed in their exams, and in their whole lives.